NodeBE4/opinion/_posts/2023-01-23-EnclavedMicrostate.md

 ----- __1085.3__ -----2023-02-03 06:12:30+08:00:

-Not just that, we've had Indonesian talents – some but not all – complaining about not being forwarded their fanmail, and Nijisanji's official Twitter explicitly accusing a member of having 'committed dishonest acts' as the cause of their recently-concluded suspension.
+Not just that, we've seen Indonesian talents – some but not all – complaining about not being forwarded their fanmail, and Nijisanji's official Twitter explicitly accusing a member of having 'committed dishonest acts' as the cause of their recently-concluded suspension.
 [Both are summarised and linked to here.](https://www.reddit.com/r/HobbyDrama/comments/10o8x58/hobby_scuffles_week_of_january_30_2023/j6ogwsf/)

 ----- __1085.4__ -----2023-02-03 07:52:30+08:00: